MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Partner Happy`
 `Partner Name`: Rather than that...
 What happened?

+`Spinda Normal`
 💬: Y-yes...

+`Spinda Normal`
-Spinda: I'm named Spinda.
+`Spinda Name`: I'm named Spinda.

+`Spinda Normal`
-Spinda: I like to travel.
+`Spinda Name`: I like to travel.

+`Spinda Normal`
-Spinda: I've been traveling all over seeing the sights and other Pokemon.
+`Spinda Name`: I've been traveling all over seeing the sights and other Pokemon.

+`Spinda Normal`
-Spinda: It was on my travels that I heard rumors of a mirage Pokemon...
+`Spinda Name`: It was on my travels that I heard rumors of a mirage Pokemon...

 `Partner Worried`
 `Partner Name`: A mirage Pokemon?

+`Spinda Normal`
-Spinda: Yes!
+`Spinda Name`: Yes!
 That!
 Isn't it exciting?

+`Spinda Normal`
-Spinda: Ever since then, I've been traveling all over in hopes of seeing the mirage Pokemon...
+`Spinda Name`: Ever since then, I've been traveling all over in hopes of seeing the mirage Pokemon...

+`Spinda Normal`
-Spinda: But I've had no luck...
+`Spinda Name`: But I've had no luck...
 Finally, I became dizzy from fatigue...
 And I must have passed out.

+`Spinda Sad`
-Spinda Sad: I...
+`Spinda Name`: I...
 I'm giving up on my quest...

+`Spinda Sad`
-Spinda Sad: I'm simply worn out...
+`Spinda Name`: I'm simply worn out...

 `Partner Surprised`
 `Partner Name`: Wait a second!
 Are you sure you won't regret giving up that easily?

+`Spinda Sad`
-Spinda Sad: But I...
+`Spinda Name`: But I...
 I've reached my physical limit...

+`Spinda Sad`
-Spinda Sad: If I push myself any further, I will collapse again.
+`Spinda Name`: If I push myself any further, I will collapse again.
 It's not good for my health...

+`Spinda Normal`
-Spinda: ...Please, I want you to have this.
+`Spinda Name`: ...Please, I want you to have this.
 `Partner Name` received something from Spinda.

 `Partner Worried`
 `Partner Name`: What is this?

+`Spinda Normal`
-Spinda: It's a...
+`Spinda Name`: It's a...
 Clear Wing...

 `Partner Worried`
 `Partner Name`: Clear Wing?

+`Spinda Normal`
-Spinda: Yes.
+`Spinda Name`: Yes.
 I found it on my travels.

+`Spinda Normal`
-Spinda: It's a wing of some sort.
+`Spinda Name`: It's a wing of some sort.
 It's transparent, but...
 If you hold it up like this...

+`Spinda Normal`
-Spinda: See?
+`Spinda Name`: See?
 Depending on the light, it takes on many different colors.

+`Spinda Normal`
-Spinda: At first I thought it was just pretty to look at...
+`Spinda Name`: At first I thought it was just pretty to look at...

+`Spinda Normal`
-Spinda: But after checking around, it appears to be related to the mirage Pokemon somehow.
+`Spinda Name`: But after checking around, it appears to be related to the mirage Pokemon somehow.

+`Spinda Normal`
-Spinda: But I couldn't learn anything beyond that.
+`Spinda Name`: But I couldn't learn anything beyond that.

+`Spinda Normal`
-Spinda: ...Sniff...
+`Spinda Name`: ...Sniff...
 It's very disappointing, but I'm giving up...

 `Partner Surprised`
 `Partner Name`: Wait, are you OK?
 You're still unsteady on your feet.

+`Spinda Normal`
-Spinda: Oh, no. When I walk, I always totter.
+`Spinda Name`: Oh, no. When I walk, I always totter.
 Bye.

 `Partner Worried`
 `Partner Name`: Clear Wing, huh...
 I don't have a clue what this is all about...